harshjoshi23/made-template-og52yvov/README.md

 # Analysis of COVID-19 Case Rates in Correctional Facilities vs. State Trends

 ## Overview
 This project, part of the Methods of Advanced Data Engineering (MADE WS2024/25) course.
 It explores COVID-19 case rates among inmates and officers within correctional facilities compared to broader state trends.
-The study employs detailed datasets to examine internal dynamics and their implications for public health strategies.
+The study uses datasets to examine internal dynamics and their implications for public health strategies.

 ## Repository Structure
 - `/data`: Data files used in the analysis.